 Awards granted under the 2016 Plan will generally be subject to a minimum vesting period of one year.
 However, the Administrator may provide for acceleration of vesting of all or a portion of an award in the event of the participant's death, disability or retirement or, under certain circumstances, upon a change of control of the Company.
 In addition, the Administrator may grant awards without a minimum vesting period or may accelerate the vesting of all or a portion of an outstanding award for any reason, but only with respect to awards for no more than an aggregate of 5% of the total number of authorized shares under the 2016 Plan.
 The 2016 Plan also permits the grant of awards to participants that have different vesting terms in the case of awards that are substituted for other equity awards in connection with mergers or similar transactions, awards granted as an inducement to be employed by the Company or awards granted to replace forfeited awards from a former employer or in exchange for foregone cash compensation.
 Our historical practice generally has been to impose four year vesting periods for equity awards.
-The 2014 Plan awards that we assumed in the Merger generally vest over four years.
-We currently anticipate that employee awards granted under the 2016 Plan will also generally have multi-year vesting periods.
+The 2016 Plan will also generally have multi-year vesting periods.